mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 ### DOMCompiler

-The `DOMCompiler` will traverse the DOM tree and find directives.
-We will support only directive, which could be defined as attributes.
-Once it finds given directive it will provide scope management (since given directive may require a new scope) and invoke the logic associated with it (in our case the `link` function).
+The `DOMCompiler` is a singleton, which will traverse the DOM tree and find directives.
+We will support only directive, which could be used as attributes.
+Once the `DOMCompiler` finds given directive it will provide scope management functionality (since given directive may require a new scope) and invoke the logic associated to it (in our case the `link` function).
 So the main responsibilities of this component will be:

 - Compile the DOM
   - Traverse the DOM tree